Mercy, peace, and love be yours today, in abundance!

 While he was dying his executioners gambled for his clothing, the only property he had on earth.
 When he was dead, he was laid in a borrowed grave through the pity of a friend.

-Twenty centuries have come and gone and today he remains the central figure of the human race and the leader of mankind’s’ progress.
+More than twenty centuries have come and gone and today he remains the central figure of the human race and the leader of mankinds’ progress.

 All the armies that ever marched, all the navies that ever sailed, all the parliaments that ever sat, all the kings that ever reigned put together, have not affected the life of man on this planet so much as that one solitary life.